Italy repatriates ambassador and bodyguard killed in Congo

 Dario Tedesco, an Italian volcanologist based in Goma, paid tribute to his friend Attanasio.

-“He was able to talk to all of us, completely different because, he was adapting himself to each of us, (making) us feeling we were important,” Tedesco said.
-“He believed in what he was doing and this shouldn’t have been his final journey.”
-(This story corrects number of passengers to six, in paragraph 4)

-Reporting by Fiston Mahamba and Hereward Holland; writing by Hereward Holland; editing by Nellie Peyton, Philippa Fletcher, Giles Elgood and Peter Graff
+Reporting by Fiston Mahamba and Hereward Holland; additional reporting by Stephanie Nebehay in Geneva and Stanis Bujakera in Kinshasa; writing by Hereward Holland and Aaron Ross; editing by Nellie Peyton, Philippa Fletcher, Giles Elgood, Peter Graff and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.